Chiraag1000/JPMC/README.md

 #  Notes:
-*The original project descrption is below these notes*
+*The original project description is below these notes*

 *These notes explain some code design choices I wanted to correct and my corrections and assumptions of the functional requirements listed in the instructions*